 This story was featured in our ELECTricity newsletter in March 2016.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at email@example.com -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Effectively training poll workers is one of the most important things that a local election office can do to ensure that elections are run smoothly.
 But it’s also one of the most challenging.
 In particular, it’s one thing to train your poll workers, but it’s quite another thing to keep them trained.

 In Sussex County, New Jersey, administrator Marge Lake McCabe observed this dilemma.
 “We found that our poll workers do a great job at the Primary Election (right after training),” she explains, “but they struggle during the General Election.”
 In response to this challenge, Marge and her staff developed a smart way to cope: producing “refresher” training videos for poll workers.

 Last month, the videos earned the praise of the Election Assistance Commission, which posted a link to the videos on the agency’s Facebook account, saying, “What a great idea -- well done, Sussex County!”

 Located halfway in between Scranton, PA and New York City, Sussex County is the northernmost county in the state of New Jersey.
 The county is home to 99,146 registered voters and has an election staff of 4 full timers and 1 part timer, along with additional technical support staff.